tuan40890/python_raritanpdu/README.md

 # Display PDU Info
 - This script uses RPC to obtain and display info about the Raritan Rack PDUs
-- Output for each PDU is generated into separate .txt files
-- Below is the output example on the terminal that includes the starting and ending time
+- It also uses cryptography to encrypt the password that the user enters
 - First, run `pdu_key.py` to enter credentials to generate the encrypted files `pdu_key.key` and `pdu_key.enc`
 - These two encrypted files are required for the script `raritan-pdu-rpc.py` to run
+- Below is the output example for all PDUs on the terminal, and it includes the starting and ending time
+- Output for each PDU is generated into separate .txt files
 # Output Example:
 ```
 (.venv) PS C:\Users\test-user\python_raritanpdu> python .\raritan-pdu-rpc.py